Introduction Medical treatment Surgical treatment Results Pictures Video clip International views Procedure Home page Contact us

 In addition to pharmacologic therapy, other treatments include surgical sympathectomy, surgical excision of the affected areas, and subcutaneous liposuction.
 Each modality has been used effectively.

 1. Sympathectomy has been used as a permanent effective treatment since 1920.
 Usually, it is reserved for the final treatment option.
-Sympathectomy involves the surgical cutting / clipping of the sympathetic chain responsible for hyperhidrosis.
-This leads to control of sweating and does not affect sensory touching or muscle function.
+Sympathectomy involves the surgical destruction of the ganglia responsible for hyperhidrosis.
+The sympathetic nervous system controls only sweating and does not affect touching or muscle function.
+Thus, clamping the sympathetic nervous system does not lead to numbness or paralysis.

-The second (T2) and third (T3) thoracic ganglia are responsible for palmar hyperhidrosis, the fourth (T4) thoracic ganglia controls axillary hyperhidrosis, and the first (T1) thoracic ganglia controls facial hyperhidrosis.
+The second (T2) thoracic ganglia controls facial hyperhidrosis,.third (T3) thoracic ganglia is responsible for palmar hyperhidrosis, the fourth (T4) thoracic ganglia controls axillary hyperhidrosis.

 Two surgical approaches are available: